Helspont: The New 52

-In the present, Helspont's prison cell crashes on Earth in the Himalayas.
+Some 4,000 years later, when Harry Tanner sets off an explosion that destroys the Eye, Helspont's prison cell crashes on Earth in the Himalayas.
 Helspont, now freed, establishes a new base and confronts Superman.
-The villain returns and sends a full-scale assault against Superman and other alien heroes such as Starfire and Hawkman, trying to recruit them, during which he admits that never intended to destroy Earth or kill Superman.
-In fact, by protecting people, he protects the human genes from the corruption that destroyed his race.
-Before disappearing, Helspont mentions Jor-El, leaving Superman to contemplate the risk of a future invasion from Helspont.
+Helspont launches a full-scale assault against Superman and other alien heroes such as Starfire and Hawkman, trying to recruit them.

 Powers and abilities

 Helspont's host body has shown superhuman strength and durability, comparable to Mr. Majestic.
-Furthermore, his Acurian host gives him vast psionic powers including telekinesis and mental attacks as well as energy blasts.
+His Acurian host gives him vast psionic powers including telekinesis and mental attacks as well as energy blasts.
 Like all Daemonites, he can possess host bodies at will, though doing so would mean he has to give up his powerful Acurian host body.